 The Board is committed to achieving high standards of corporate governance, integrity and business ethics.
 Under the AIM Rules all AIM companies are required to apply a recognised corporate governance code from 28 September 2018.
 In July 2018 the Board resolved to adopt the Quoted Companies Alliance (“QCA”) revised corporate governance code (“QCA Code”), which requires the Group to apply 10 principles focused on the pursuit of medium to long-term value for shareholders and also to publish certain related disclosures.

 In preparing to adopt the QCA Code the Board considered whether the Group’s risk management framework identifies and addresses all relevant risks in order to execute and deliver strategy.
 One of the Board’s key objectives is to maintain governance structures and processes that are fit for purpose and support good decision-making.
-Accordingly, in July 2018 the Board also resolved to split the existing Audit, Risk and Compliance Committee into two separate committees with immediate effect: an Audit Committee, whose membership consists of the independent Non-Executive Directors, and a separate Risk and Compliance Committee, whose membership comprises the three independent Non-Executive Directors, Ian Mattioli as CEO and Mark Smith as Compliance Oversight Function, reflecting the continued improvement of the Group’s three lines of defence model.
+Accordingly, in July 2018 the Board also resolved to split the existing Audit, Risk and Compliance Committee into two separate committees with immediate effect: an Audit Committee, whose membership consists of the independent Non-Executive Directors, and a separate Risk and Compliance Committee, whose membership comprises the three independent Non-Executive Directors, Ian Mattioli as CEO and Compliance Oversight Function (temporarily), reflecting the continued improvement of the Group’s three lines of defence model.

 The Group’s other governance arrangements remain unchanged.